-At Mount Holyoke, our honor code is more than a promise -- it is a covenant in which each student takes responsibility for their own behavior and wellbeing as well as for that of their fellow students and, indeed, the entire college community.
-This student community compact outlines key behaviors and actions that must be taken due to the current COVID-19 pandemic.
+At Mount Holyoke, our honor code is more than a promise -- it is a covenant in which each student takes responsibility for their own behavior and wellbeing as well as for that of their fellow students and, indeed, the entire College community.
+This student community compact outlines key behaviors and actions that must be taken due to the continued COVID-19 pandemic.

 The College’s COVID-19 rules, guidelines and campus operations may be updated and revised as we receive additional guidance from local, state and federal public health authorities or as conditions around COVID-19 change.

 Campus Arrival and the Start of the Semester

-- Upon arrival to campus, students will be screened with a symptoms checklist, temperature check and given a COVID-19 test at no charge.
-No student will be permitted to move into their residence hall prior to receiving their test.
+- Upon arrival to campus, all students will be screened with a symptoms checklist and given a COVID-19 rapid test at no charge.
+No student will be permitted to move into their residence hall prior to completing their test and receiving their results.

 - Students will receive a lanyard and ID holder during move-in; this must be worn and visible at all times when walking around campus.